IRNAS/irnas-zephyr-template/scripts/rpi-jlink-server/README.md

 ## GitHub Actions Workflow

 The scripts mentioned are used by the `twister-rpi.yaml` GitHub Actions Workflow.
 The workflow is not included in this repository, as it is opt-in.
-It can be found [here](...).
-To include it, you must copy the workflow file to your repository and add the following GitHub secrets:
+To include it, you must copy the `twister-rpi.yaml` from the [linked repository](https://github.com/IRNAS/irnas-workflows-software/blob/main/workflow-templates/rpi-twister-hil/.github/twister-rpi.yaml) into `.github/workflows` folder inside your repository and add the following GitHub secrets:

 - RPI_IP - IP address of the Raspberry Pi running the JLinkRemoteServer.